Currency:USD $

 • 1% increased omnivamp per enemy takedown (up to 6%)

-While useful for champions like Aatrox and Vladimir, the decision must account for the potential sacrifices of opting for them over more defensive boots like Steelcaps or Mercury's Treads.
+Tier-3 variants add +5% damage above half HP and +15% healing/shielding below half.
+Useful for champions like Aatrox and Vladimir, but the decision must account for the potential sacrifices of opting for them over more defensive boots like Steelcaps or Mercury's Treads.

 • Lethality decreased from 18 to 10

-These changes make Voltaic Cyclone particularly appealing for champions with strong poke abilities, such as Zed, enhancing his mid-game power without needing close-range engagements.
+These changes make Voltaic Cyclosword particularly appealing for assassins with strong poke abilities, such as Zed, where the lethality refund off energized hits stacks with his burst combo.

 Champions like Xin Zhao and Katarina benefit from the new Shiv's mechanics, enabling potent interactions with their abilities.
-This opens the door for diverse builds, potentially reintroducing AD variants for champions such as LeBlanc.
+It also brings back the AD-Shiv split-push pattern on a few off-meta picks where you used to need a separate AD item to make it work.

 Item Adjustments Impact